tehsis/auth0-instrumentation/README.md

 });
 ```

 For `hapi` version 17 and above there's a specific plugin for this.
-You may satup this using:
+You may setup this using:

 ```js
 var hapi = require('hapi');